Annual Notice of Changes (ANOC)

 Maybe you need more coverage or are looking for a lower premium.
-The AARP MedicareRx Plans insured through UnitedHealthcare offer three Medicare prescription drug plans to meet your needs.
-You can switch plans during Medicare Open Enrollment, which runs from October 15 to December 7 each year.
+The AARP MedicareRx Plans insured through UnitedHealthcare offer two Medicare prescription drug plans to meet your needs.2 You can switch plans during Medicare Open Enrollment, which runs from October 15 to December 7 each year.

 Continued coverage features

-- Drug list that includes nearly 94% of drugs covered by Medicare Part D.
+- Drug list that includes most commonly used generic and brand name drugs covered by Medicare Part D.

 Learn about our plans

 Visit the Medicare Prescription Drug Plans Overview page to see which plan is right for your current needs.
 Have your drug needs changed?
 Do you need more coverage or want a lower premium?
-Research your plan choices now, then make a switch during the next Medicare Open Enrollment Period, which runs from October 15 to December 7.
+Research your plan choices now, then make a switch during Medicare Open Enrollment, which runs from October 15 to December 7.

 For more information on the Annual Notice of Changes, please contact UnitedHealthcare.

-1Member may use any pharmacy in the network but may not receive Preferred Retail Pharmacy pricing.
+3Member may use any pharmacy in the network but may not receive Preferred Retail Pharmacy pricing.
 Pharmacies in the Preferred Retail Pharmacy Network may not be available in all areas.
-Preferred Retail Pharmacy Network and Preferred Mail Service Pharmacy are not available for the 2014 AARP MedicareRx Preferred (PDP) plan in the following territories: Guam, American Samoa, U. S. Virgin Islands and Northern Mariana Islands.
+Preferred Retail Pharmacy Network and OptumRx Home Delivery are not available for the AARP MedicareRx Preferred (PDP) plan in the following territories: Guam, American Samoa, U. S. Virgin Islands and Northern Mariana Islands.